 Exotic car loans differ from conventional auto loans in that they typically offer longer repayment terms.
 Conventional auto lenders typically offer up to 84 months, and some credit unions offer repayment terms as long as 96 months.
-By contrast, some exotic car lenders offer up to 144 months or 12 years to pay off your exotic car.
+By contrast, some exotic car lenders offer up to 144 months to pay off your exotic car.
 That’s a whopping 12 years!

-The benefits of exotic car loans
+Benefits of exotic car loans

-Working with a lender that offers exotic car loans can be nice because they understand the market, more so than a conventional auto lender.
-As such, you may get some advice or support, which can be especially helpful if it’s your first exotic car.
+First, specialized lenders understand the market, more so than a conventional auto lender.
+They may offer you advice or support in the buying process, which can be especially helpful if it’s your first exotic car.

-The drawbacks of exotic car loans
+Drawbacks of exotic car loans

 Seeking out conventional auto lenders that offer long repayment plans could open up more options for you.